Kambrian/HBTplus/README.md

 To submit to a batch queue, check `HBTjob.bsub`

+### EAGLE runs
+To process EAGLE outputs, you will have to create a snapshotlist.txt file (due to the complex snapshot names) and place it under the subhalo path.
+There is a script toolbox/CreateSnapshotlist.py for creating the list.

 ## Output
 The outputs are in HDF5 format, which can be viewed with [HDFView](https://www.hdfgroup.org/products/java/hdfview/index.html) or any other HDF tools.
 In python, you can use [h5py](https://pypi.python.org/pypi/h5py) to read them directly.
 A python reader module is also provided in `toolbox/HBTReader.py`.
 There are two types of files in the output: